Group7B/IPPD-rater/README.md

 $ grunt
 ```

-then open a browser and go to "localhost/3000" (or if you're still using IE or Edge, then "http://localhost/3000") and you should see the webpage.
+Next, open a browser and go to "localhost/3000" (or if you're still using IE or Edge, then "http://localhost/3000") and you should see the webpage.